Welcome to our Workshops and Summer School 2024!

 Our past students were mostly interested in unusual repertoire and playing in mixed consorts.
-We'll try to provide exactly that in 2016!
-The repertoire we are preparing right now has been performed in big settings of mixed vocal and instrumental groups, so that everybody can be with us.
-But also we'll keep having Renaissance Viol Consort workshops with Richard Sutcliffe.
+We'll try to provide exactly that!
+The repertoire we are preparing right now has been performed in large settings of mixed vocal and instrumental groups, so everybody can be with us.
+These workshops and the woodwind weekends are conducted by Michael Dollendorf.

-We try to provide the music in facsimile and modern transcriptoin whenever possible, mostly using the editions of Clemens Goldberg.
+We try to provide the music in facsimile and modern transcription whenever possible, mostly using the editions of Clemens Goldberg.
 Those can be downloaded from the Goldberg-Stifung website.
 You can print it in the original or in modern clefs.
 Please bring the music you can read best – printed, prepared, bound in a way to avoid page turns, pages and bars counted and numbered etc. Be prepaired !!!
 If the music is not available in print, we send it around some weeks before the workshop.
 Also we'll be using the editions of Bernhard Thomas, LondonProMusica.
 In our Summer and Winter School we'll find more time to work with original notation.

-We'll sing and play at a pitch of 460 Hz.
+We'll sing and play at a pitch of 458 Hz.
 This was the most common pitch standard for organs, woodwinds and brass instruments in the 15th and 16th century.
-For the singers it makes things easier, as many parts are rather low and the viol players might just have to put on two thinner top strings, but that is not too much an expense we hope.
+For the singers it makes things easier, as many parts are rather low and the viol players might just have to put on two thinner top strings, but that is not too much of an expense we hope.
 Sackbuts can continue on their instruments but have to read it as an instrument in A, which is how it was done anyway – trombones in Bb are an 18th century invention.
 And for the recorders, we do have a large set of perfectly matched instruments.

 Sackbuts are the instruments that changed the least over the centuries.
 What is today a tenor sackbut in Bb a=440 Hz is exactly the same instrument as the tenor sackbut in A a=460 Hz with a sliding first position, two fingers wide, as Praetorius describes it.
 So please bring your instruments and all the extra plumbing you might have gotten with it and be prepared to read them as instruments in A, G, F, E, D.....